gkjohnson/coordinate-frame-converter/README.md

 ## TODO
 - [ ] Get some real world test cases
 - [ ] Look at options for reducing memory allocation and making AxisSets into structs
-- [ ] Investigate using doubles to reduce floating point error in conversions
 - [ ] Support extrinsic vs intrinsic rotation application